groue/GRMustache/Guides/delegate.md

 This protocol lets you observe, and possibly alter the rendering of the Mustache tags that are provided with your own data: `{{ name }}`, `{{# name }}...{{/}}`, `{{^ name }}...{{/}}` and `{{$ name }}...{{/}}`, respectively *variable tags*, *section tags*, *inverted section tags*, and *overridable section tags*.

-The first three are abundantly documented at http://mustache.github.com/mustache.5.html.
+The first three are documented in the [Runtime Guide](runtime.md).

-Overridable sections are documented in the [Partials guide](partials.md).
+Overridable sections are documented in the [Partials Guide](partials.md).

 Observing the rendering of Mustache tags